Tacoma DUI Lawyers, Experienced Tacoma DUI Attorneys Ready to Fight for Your Rights. Serving all of Pierce County.

 Tacoma DUI Lawyers | Callahan Law, P.S., Inc.

-You Only Have 20 Days to Save Your License!
+You Only Have 20 Days to mail your hearing request

 If your license was valid when you were stopped or contacted by the officer, it is still valid now, but in a “temporary” status.
 After your arrest, the officer notifies DOL of the arrest and they begin the process of annotating your driving record and sending you a letter stating the date your license will be suspended or revoked.
 Currently, that date is usually 60 days from the date of the arrest.
 To contest this action, you must request a dol hearing within 20 days of your arrest.